-2 The system (Release 4.0 and later) supports a maximum of 31 lines; when the system is configured for the maximum number of lines, you can use up to 31 buttons on these telephones for outside lines.
+2 The system supports a maximum of 31 lines; when the system is configured for the maximum number of lines.
+You can use up to 31 buttons on these telephones for outside lines.

-3 The system (Release 4.0 and later) supports a maximum of 31 lines; when the system is configured for the maximum number of lines, you can use up to 16 buttons on these telephones for outside lines.
+3 The system supports a maximum of 31 lines; when the system is configured for the maximum number of lines, You can use up to 16 buttons on these telephones for outside lines.